High fidelity: Semblance of realism

 Stereophonic sound provided a partial solution to the problem of reproducing the sound of live orchestral performers by creating separation among instruments, the illusion of space, and a phantom central channel.
 An attempt to enhance reverberation was tried in the 1970s through quadraphonic sound.
 Consumers did not want to pay the additional costs and space required for the marginal improvements in realism.
-With the rise in popularity of home theater, however, multi-channel playback systems became popular, and many consumers were willing to tolerate the six to eight channels required in a home theater.
+With the rise in popularity of home theater, however, multi-channel playback systems became popular, and many consumers were willing to accommodate the six to eight channels required in a home theater.

 In addition to spatial realism, the playback of music must be subjectively free from noise, such as hiss or hum, to achieve realism.
 The compact disc (CD) provides about 90 decibels of dynamic range, which exceeds the 80 dB dynamic range of music as normally perceived in a concert hall.
 Audio equipment must be able to reproduce frequencies high enough and low enough to be realistic.
 The human hearing range, for healthy young persons, is 20 Hz to 20,000 Hz.
 Most adults can't hear higher than 15,000 Hz.
-CDs are capable of reproducing frequencies as low as 0 Hz and as high as 22,050 Hz, making them adequate for reproducing the frequency range that most humans can hear.
+CDs can theoretically encode frequencies from 0 Hz up to almost 22,050 Hz, but both production and playback equipment further limit that range.
+The system was designed so that it can economically reproduce the full 20 Hz to 20,000 Hz frequency range, the range that most humans can hear.
 The equipment must also provide no noticeable distortion of the signal or emphasis or de-emphasis of any frequency in this frequency range.